 Family Friendly Festivals in the UK

-Now in it’s 11th year, Latitude Festival takes place at Henham Park, Southwold, Suffolks Thursday 13th – Sunday 16th July 2017 with headline acts including The 1975, The Weekend and Mumford & Sons.
+Now in it’s 12th year, Latitude Festival takes place at Henham Park, Southwold, Suffolks Thursday 12th – Sunday 15th July 2018.
+In 2017 the headline acts included The 1975, The Weekend and Mumford & Sons, this year’s line up is still to come out.

 “All 4 of us thoroughly enjoyed Latitude, it’s very child-friendly.
 There were lots of kids activities throughout the day and we loved the library tent where you could borrow kids books from and bring them away with you.
 There was plenty of wide open space too so you never felt over crowded and you could easily find a good spot at the back where it wasn’t too loud” – Jill